 Ask a local where to go for the best rooftop experience and they’ll likely recommend The Montford Rooftop Bar.
 The Montford is located in downtown Asheville at the corner of Haywood and Monford.
 The bar is a smaller, more intimate environment with incredible long-range views from inside and outside.
 It’s the only bar in Asheville with unobstructed views of the mountains.
-They feature a full service bar, serving classics like the Montford Mule, as well as seasonal cocktails, local craft beers, ciders, wine, and more.
+They feature a full-service bar, serving classics like the Montford Mule, as well as seasonal cocktails, local craft beers, ciders, wine, and more.
 The Montford also offers complimentary valet parking- an added bonus in Asheville.

-Hemingway’s Cuba Restaurant and Bar, located on the fourth floor of the Cambria Hotel in downtown, brings the flavors of Cuba to Asheville.
+Hemingway’s Cuba Restaurant and Bar, located on the fourth floor of the Cambria Hotel downtown, brings the flavors of Cuba to Asheville.
 Hemingway’s is Asheville’s “home of the Cuban Daiquiri” and while the Hemingway Daiquiri is a must, the La Granada Mojito shouldn’t be overlooked.
 It’s an Asheville spin on the traditional mojito, adding pomegranate to the rum, lime, and mint recipe.
 Their rooftop patio has excellent westward views of the Blue Ridge Mountains making it a perfect spot to catch a beautiful sunset.

 Ultra-modern Capella on 9 sits high above downtown Asheville.
 Capella’s chilled and relaxed vibe is a great spot to land after a long day of exploring western North Carolina.
-From Capella’s 9th story vantage point, you can catch the sun setting behind the city and watch as Asheville comes alive at night.
+From Capella’s 9th-story vantage point, you can catch the sun setting behind the city and watch as Asheville comes alive at night.
 Capella focuses on handcrafted cocktails, like their signature Gin and Tonic or their Ole #4 Old Fashioned.

 Antidote is easily one of the coolest spots in Asheville.
 Wedged amongst many of the more well-known breweries on the South Slope, you’ll find yourself irresistibly drawn to this pre-Prohibition era style speakeasy.
-Summoning all the ghosts and luxuries of Roaring Twenties’ past, Antidote’s floor to ceiling wood, apothecary style bar, secret nooks, hidden passageways, and antique piano are guaranteed to transport you back in time.
-Even the required “membership” adds to the exclusivity vibe of the bar- like you’re in on Asheville’s best kept secret.
+Summoning all the ghosts and luxuries of Roaring Twenties’ past, Antidote’s floor-to-ceiling wood, apothecary style bar, secret nooks, hidden passageways, and antique piano are guaranteed to transport you back in time.
+Even the required “membership” adds to the exclusivity vibe of the bar- like you’re in on Asheville’s best-kept secret.
 Antidote’s curative cocktails feature gin from The Chemist next door.
-If gin isn’t your thing (but trust us and try it), this is a full service bar with expert mixologists on hand.
+If gin isn’t your thing (but trust us and try it), this is a full-service bar with expert mixologists on hand.

 Every trip to Asheville should include a visit to the incomparable River Arts District.
 Here you’ll find some of the best art studios, breweries, and restaurants in Asheville.
 The River Arts District is the soul of Asheville, and The Bull & Beggar fits in beautifully here.
-The industrial style building gives it a modern, hip vibe which is fitting considering it’s modern, hip cocktail menu.
+The industrial-style building gives it a modern, hip vibe which is fitting considering its modern, hip cocktail menu.
 Cozy up to the bar for views of passing trains while enjoying everything from craft beers, house wines, and their signature handcrafted cocktails.

 If Harry Potter were old enough to drink, it may have been at a place like Battery Park Book Exchange & Champagne Bar.
 It’s a bookstore, it’s a wine bar, it’s the library of your dreams.
 Here you can enjoy a standard glass of bubbly, or for the true bibliophiles, you can try a champagne cocktail named after a literary classic, like the aptly named Secret Garden or absinthe-infused Death in the Afternoon, while perusing the wide collection of used books or curling up on a sofa in one of the cozy corners.
 Located downtown in the historic Grove Arcade, Battery Park is comfortable, inviting, and warm.
 An afternoon here feels like picking up your favorite book and rereading it.
 They have a large selection of champagne and wines, along with some beer options.
-They’re also pet friendly!
+They’re also pet-friendly!

-Formerly known at District Wine Bar, Bottle Riot is nothing more than a name change.
+Formerly known as District Wine Bar, Bottle Riot is nothing more than a name change.
 They still focus on sustainable, biodynamic, and organic wines.
 This River Arts locale is a gathering place for family, friends, co-workers, and all to gather for a nice glass (or 2) of wine after a long day.
 They have around 50 different wines available, and the staff is incredibly friendly and knowledgeable.
 They’ll help assist you in finding the perfect glass of wine for your particular palette.

 Miscellaneous Honorable Mentions: